[Update: Two weeks later: The sudden death of Geri Allen is a profound shock.]

 Once her reach began extending past Motor City, word got around fast.
 In the mid-80s everyone was talking this newcomer with an unprecedented command of the whole history of bluesy jazz piano married to a profound embrace of the avant-garde.

 It was both sides that made her so special.
 She was so out, and so in.
 Atonal cascades, African vamps, swing, fusion.
 Fire in all directions.
-Very few could say they could play with anybody in the mid-80s, but Allen could cross any bridge.
+In the mid-80s, very few could say they could play with anybody, but Allen could cross any bridge.

 I’ve spent the last month repeatedly listening to Allen’s first album, The Printmakers.
 It’s from 1984, over thirty years ago, and the future was foretold.
 It sounds like a release made yesterday (except better).
-This disc also has some absolutely extraordinary Andrew Cyrille, a drummer who always sounds great but doesn’t have as long a track record of essential LPs as most of his peers.
+This disc also has some absolutely extraordinary Andrew Cyrille.
 If you want to hear what Cyrille is capable of, check out The Printmakers.
 Bass virtuoso Anthony Cox completes the ancient-to-the-future trio.
 “A Celebration of all Life” is wild vamps, “Eric” is a surreal waltz, “Running As Fast As You Can… tgth” has a unprecedented form, a melody and improvisation for just bass and drums before they do it all again with piano, “M’s Heart” is solo gospel, “Printmakers” is all boogie and swing, “Andrew” offers arco bass and tympani doubling the melody, “When Kabuya Dances” is joyous, “D and V” is a chorale conclusion.

 Allen followed up the trio date with Homegrown, an impressive solo recital with fractured readings of two Monk pieces.
 A reasonably inside reading of “‘Round Midnight” goes straight into the righteous chaos of “Blue.”
 Don Pullen could also marry Monk and Cecil Taylor with an heightened African thread; Stanley Cowell is in there too.
 But Allen seems to have the most unified and streamlined blend of conventional jazz harmony and pure atonality.
 The opening “Mamma’s Babies” has it all, a manifesto of African avant-garde blues and riffs.

 The next pair of Allen dates have synthesizers, overdubs, vocals, and other borrowings from popular music and fusion anchored by a hometown rhythm section of Jaribu Shahid and Tani Tabbal.
 Open on All Sides in the Middle is a full band and Twylight is an expanded trio session.
 Perhaps not every production choice has aged well (it was the 80s, after all) but the compositional integrity is striking.
 The slinky/fractured horn lines on Open on All Sides are really beautiful.
-Twylight has the most concentrated offering of Allen’s odd meter vamps that feel old and fresh at the same time.
+Twylight has a concentrated offering of Allen’s odd meter vamps that feel old and fresh at the same time.
 Over those vamps Allen plays pretty chords, bluesy melodies, or jagged shapes.
-Everyone does this today, but at the time it was a profound shock.
+Everyone does this today, but at the time it was rousing call to arms.

 An acoustic version of music from Twylight and The Printmakers on tour in Minneapolis with Anthony Cox and force of nature Pheeroan ak Laff in about 1989 made a powerful impression.
 At least two compositions for the Bad Plus, “Boo-wah” and “Do Your Sums, Die Like a Dog, Play for Home,” are my attempts to digest and reshape that profound influence.
 It’s probably just the ravings of a fan boy, but I have often thought if Allen had kept the trio with Cox and ak Laff and developed that language further they would have changed the course of jazz.
 I’m still waiting to hear a bootleg: Cox told me they played the Village Vanguard and other places.